gbif/hp-cryptogamie-mycologie/en/about.md

 For legacy literature, this workflow may have limitations.
 Indeed, the retroconversion of an unstructured article, despite the use of quality control tools, may lead to slight discrepancies.
 GBIF has introduced a feedback mechanism for each material citation, allowing users to alert Plazi about erroneous conversions, which will be corrected in due course.
 Catalogue of Life users and editors regularly check the data quality of the taxonomic data from digitized literature and report issues to the Plazi team.

 To prevent discrepancies and enrich articles, the [Muséum national d'Histoire naturelle, Paris](https://sciencepress.mnhn.fr) (publisher of the journal) initiated the development of a new workflow based on the XML-first approach (MetoTaxa), in collaboration with Plazi and the [University of Caen-Normandie](https://www.unicaen.fr/).
-After years of conceptualization, development, and testing, the tool will be released in 2026.
+After years of conceptualization, development, and testing, the tool will be implemented in 2026.